 speaker

 Bill Crow

 Hey, good morning.
-Lou, I was looking back through some old notes and I made it back to 2018 and I'm sure I could have gone back a little bit further.
-But, you know, during the last six years, we've been talking about uncomfortable levels of balance sheet leverage.
-And during those six years, you had chances to issue equity, add or certainly near twenty dollars a share to sell assets, hit the pause button on new investments, MES commitments, etc. So why are we still talking about the balance sheet?
-I get the dilution disdain, but I also see a stock price of, you know, some eleven dollars.
+I was looking back through some old notes, and I made it back to 2018, and I'm sure I could have gone back a little bit further.
+But during the last six years, we've been talking about uncomfortable levels of balance sheet leverage.
+And during those six years, you had chances to issue equity at or certainly near $20 a share. to sell assets, hit the pause button on new investments, MES commitments, et cetera.
+So why are we still talking about the balance sheet?
+I get the dilution disdain, but I also see a stock price of, you know, sub $11.
 It certainly reflects leverage levels that are higher than it should be.
-So how do we do we ever get it back down or is it just difficult to say no to good projects?
+So how do we, do we ever get it back down or is it just difficult to say no to good projects?

 speaker

-So appreciate the question, Bill.
-And also, I want to clear up something that might have been a misunderstanding.
+I appreciate the question, Bill, and also I want to clear up something that might have been a misunderstanding.
 Change in fair value of derivatives is excluded from our core results.
-This year, this this quarter, it was positive last quarter.
-It was negative, which is exactly why we exclude it.
-So I want to make sure nobody picks up the fact that we made some money or made some money on paper regarding a derivative.
+This quarter it was positive, last quarter it was negative, which is exactly why we exclude it.
+I want to make sure nobody picks up the fact that we made some money or made some money on paper regarding a derivative.
 Bill, as far as your other question, I think we're always going to be on the higher side of leverage.
-A company our size that has the kind of development activity that we have is always going to be on the higher side simply because the most efficient way to do development is with as much debt as possible.
-And then ultimately, when those projects stabilize, you bring them online and you and you do ever.
-So I think the short term debt is a reality of the way the way we sit in the marketplace.
+A company our size that has the kind of development activity that we have is always going to be on the higher side, simply because the most efficient way to do development is with as much debt as possible.
+And then ultimately, when those projects stabilize, we bring them online. and you deliver.
+So I think the short-term debt is a reality of the way we sit in the marketplace.
 We have delivered with $18 stock and $15 stock.
-We have sold assets at four point one five cap rates and we're going to continue to operate that strategy.
+We have sold assets at 4.15 cap rates, and we're going to continue to operate that strategy.
 Ultimately, with Matt's plan of ultimately going into the preferred bond market, that leverage will come down to where we would like to see it in that five and a half times range.
 But again, that'll simply be on our core portfolio because development is always going to be full leverage.

+speaker